MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * For instances requiring high I/O throughput such as data warehousing.
 * The base image loaded onto an instance is known as an Amazon Machine Image (AMI).
 These are similar to Docker base images.
   * AMIs are either made by AWS themselves, by the community, or by the user.
+    * Community AMIs on Amazon Marketplace may cost.
   * AMIs include a variety of Linux distributions, Windows Server images, corporate software setups, etc
+  * They are simply a copy of the state of an EC2 instance that different EC2 instances can then launch from.
+  * It is common to create an AMI with the full configuration of a specific application completed so that new EC2 instances can be spun up without any additional configuration necessary.
+  * AMIs can improve launch time as the instance using the AMI will launch straight into a ready-state.
+  * An AMI is tied to a region, but it can be copied to another region if desired.
 * When an instance runs, it can be provided permissions to interact with other AWS services by having it assume a role.
 * To have the instance perform a set of pre-defined steps upon launch, a bootstrap script can be provided ("User data").
   * This may be used to, for example, install packages via the image's package manager, and then boot up a web server.